eringrand/eringrand.github.io/_posts/2017-05-02-lizziebennet_textmining.md

 Prejudice to date.

 Along with the main LBD channel, there are also some supporting channels.
-These allow others characters to tell parts of the story that Lizzie doesn't take part in.
+These allow other characters to tell parts of the story that Lizzie doesn't take part in.
 For example, Lydia's Vlogs include the story on how she meets George Wickham and their budding relationship.
 While not required viewing, these extra videos help round out the